doytsujin/flights-java-streams/README.md

 the same functionality using iterators and streams respectively.
 This provides a convenient way to compare an iterator-based solution and a stream-based one.

-I have also included classes in the airtraffic.benchmark class that perform micro benchmarks using [JMH](http://openjdk.java.net/projects/code-tools/jmh/).
+I have also included classes in the airtraffic.benchmark package that perform micro benchmarks using [JMH](http://openjdk.java.net/projects/code-tools/jmh/).
 You will see that the stream-based solutions either as fast or faster than the iterator-based ones.